 Why such a success?

-We can mention several ones:
+We can mention several:

-• Its flexibility.
+- Its flexibility.
 First of all, WooCommerce allows you to create any type of online store, regardless of its size.
 Secondly, you can sell any type of products with it (physical, digital, memberships, etc.).

-• Its open-source aspect.
+- Its open-source aspect.
 This allows you, among other things, to keep control of all the parameters of your site, which competing solutions do not always allow (we’ll come back to this).

-So, does WooCommerce seduce you?
+After all that, does WooCommerce attract you?

 That’s it, we stop here?
 Well, not really.
 While WooCommerce is a great solution for setting up an online store, you will now see that it does have some limitations.